 - 2. Go to my.dal.ca.
 Click on Dal Online (in the upper right-hand corner).
 Login using the same net ID and password you set up through my.dal.ca.
 You will use Dal Online to make course changes, access your grades, update your address and so on.
 If you experience technical difficulty, you can contact the Dal Help Desk at (902) 494-2376 or helpdesk@dal.ca. - 3.
 Return to the online registration page, which can be accessed in the future using the Dal Online link on my.dal.ca.
 Log in using the same NetID and password you use to log into your Dalhousie email account.
 Select Web for Students, and then select Academic Timetable to view the classes available to you.
 The subjects are listed in alphabetical order [Note: FYP is listed under "King's Foundation Year Program"].
 Choose the appropriate subject to view courses.
-Ensure you are looking at courses for the Fall/Winter 2021/2022 year.
+Ensure you are looking at courses for the Fall/Winter 2022/2023 year.
 Make a note of the Course Reference Number (CRN) for each class and tutorial/lab you select.
 Pay attention to which term each class is in. - 4.
 From the Web for Students Menu, click on Registration.
 Click on Prepare for Registration which will take you to the main registration page.
-Click on Prepare for Registration once again and select your term (first 2021/2022 Fall then 2021/2022 Winter once you have registered for the Fall semester).
+Click on Prepare for Registration once again and select your term (first 2022/2023 Fall then 2022/2023 Winter once you have registered for the Fall semester).
 This page is where you can check your Registration Status and Time Ticket.
-If there is anything that would prevent you from registering, it will be indicated here.
-When you are eligible to register, return to the main registration page and then click on Register for Classes.
-From there, click on the Enter CRNs tab and then type in the CRNs you collected earlier into the boxes provided.
+If there is anything that would prevent you from registering it will be indicated here.
+When eligible to register, return to the main registration page and then click on Register for Classes.
+With the CRNs you collected earlier, enter them into the box(es) provided.
 After you have entered the classes you wish to enrol in, click on Add to Summary.
-Your courses will then appear under the Summary section as 'pending' and you can look at your weekly schedule on the left to check for any time conflicts.
+Your courses will then appear under the Summary section as 'pending' and you can look through your weekly schedule on the left to check for any conflicts.
 Finally, click on Submit to be fully registered.
 Repeat to register for the Winter semester.